yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

 In Mini Map View, the user can select a new process/time (`p_a`,`t_a`),(`p_b`,`t_b`) dimensions by clicking the first process/time position (`p_a`,`t_a`) and then drag the cursor to the second position (`p_b`,`t_b`).
 The user can also moving the current selected region to another region by clicking the white rectangle and drag it to the new place.

-Trace view also provides a context menu to save the current image of the view.
+Trace viewer also provides a context menu to save the current image of the view.
 This context menu is available is three views: trace view, depth view and summary view.

 ## Menus